logsem/iris-tutorial/README.md

 The recommended way to install the dependencies is through [opam](https://opam.ocaml.org/doc/Install.html).

+Clone the repository, and from the root of the repo, execute the following:

 1. Install [opam](https://opam.ocaml.org/doc/Install.html) if not already installed (a version greater than 2.0 is required).
 2. Install a new switch and link it to the project.
 ```